keithbuhler/keithbuhler.github.io/fun-portal/bio.md

 ---
-layout: fun
+layout: archive
 title: bio
 permalink: /bio/
+author_profile: true
 ---

-# Bio #

 <img src="/images/dante3.jpg" alt="Dante showing italy" align="right" hspace="10">

 Thanks for reading.
 My quest in life is to become wise.

 I want to expose all rational and moral errors in myself by reflecting on my life and on the best the human race has to offer.
 Then I want to expose any such errors in my enemies and in my friends.

 I'm the youngest of seven kids, born and raised in [greater Los Angeles area.](https://screen.yahoo.com/californians-drama-off-405-000000032.html) I was home-schooled for many years before entering college early.